kingdave4/My-Portfolio/content/Blog/WeatherDashbord.md

 ## 🌟 My Journey into Cloud Automation

 When I embarked on my 30 Days DevOps Challenge, I was eager to dive into cloud technologies and explore how to build scalable, automated solutions.
-My first project, the **Weather Dashboard**, was a hands-on experience that combined AWS services with Python programming—and it set the tone for my journey into cloud automation.
+My first project, the **Weather Dashboard**, was a hands-on experience that combined AWS services with Python programming and it set the tone for my journey into cloud automation.

 ### Project architecture diagram
 ![Diagram ](/images/weather_dashboard_diagram.png)